 The Hackers Stole $10k

 On Monday I found out that the hackers had drained both of my savings accounts into my checking account.
 Then they make 6 withdrawals totaling about $10,000 at various Walgreens.
 They also tried to use my credit card, but luckily, USAA was able to block those transactions before they went through.
 Mind you, they did all of this without ever having physical custody of my cell phone, credit card or debit cards!

 USAA was excellent about unfreezing my accounts, changing my login information, and refunding the stolen money.
 By Wednesday morning, I was back in business, like nothing had ever happened.
 When I took to Twitter to complain about my misfortune, USAA actually read my tweet (I didn’t even tag them) and followed up with a real phone call.

-So I Asked Myself, Are Mobile Banking Apps Too Risky to Use?
+Are Mobile Banking Apps too Risky to Use?

 Although I had a hunch, I found out that the hackers accessed my USAA account via the mobile banking app on my phone.
 I don’t save my passwords in the app, so they must have used a password generator to crack it.

 Before I was hacked, I had just deleted all of my credit card and investment apps off my phone because my phone is about 500 years old and I needed to free up some space.
 Interestingly enough, the only account that was hacked was my USAA account, the only account I still had an app for on my phone.